-Ashamedly, I strived to brush off, if not ignore, this incident because of my naïve love of Neon, what was in my mind ‘the cool place to be’ on a Friday night when everything else was either dead or in Coventry.
+Ashamedly, I brushed off this incident because of my naive love of Neon, what was in my mind ‘the cool place to be’ on a Friday night when everything else was either dead or in Coventry.

-However, a dispute I witnessed on Halloween was too much to ignore.
+However, a dispute I witnessed on Halloween was the last straw.

 Kieran Nair, a second year Law student, was (allegedly) strangled, choked and pushed to the ground without any provocation at the end of the Neon bar crawl.

-“Half way through the top floor I realise he’s security when I saw his arm band and said ‘why are you doing this’ multiple times but get no response.
+“Half way through the top floor I realised he’s security when I saw his arm band and said ‘why are you doing this’ multiple times but got no response.
 Other bouncers come out of the woodworks to help him- one was choking me whilst the others had each of my limbs and were carrying me all the way to the side exit where they dropped me on the floor.
-When I asked them for an explanation, the guy who did it said ‘why did you push me’ in front of the others, obviously to insinuate I started it.”
+When I asked them for an explanation, the guy who did it said ‘why did you push me?’ in front of the others, obviously to insinuate I started it.”

 When his friends went to check where he disappeared to, the bouncers falsely denied seeing anybody thrown out and promised to let them back in.
 However, they were immediately denied entry afterwards simply because “they were associated with him”.

 Rather perversely, they made his girlfriend explain why she deserved entry to the club again.
 She was told, like a ‘good girl’, not to speak if she was not involved in the situation.
-It was almost like they enjoyed gratification from her begging.
+It was almost like they got some kind of gratification from her begging.